Eastern Han Chinese: Sources

-The rhyming practice of Han poets has been studied since the Qing period as an intermediate stage between the Shijing of the Western Zhou period and Tang poetry.
+The rhyming practice of Han poets has been studied since the Qing period as an intermediate stage between the Classic of Poetry of the Western Zhou period and Tang poetry.
 The definitive reference was compiled by Luo Changpei and Zhou Zumo in 1958.

-This monumental work identifies the rhyme classes of the period, but leaves the phonetic value of each class open.
+This work identifies the rhyme classes of the period, but leaves the phonetic value of each class open.